Arachne-Chan/Arachne-Chan/README.md

 # AND WE'LL ALL DANCE ALONE TO THE TUNE OF YOUR DEATH!
 ## We'll love again, We'll laugh again
 ### And It's better OFF this way
-And never again, and never again.
+And never again, and never again
 They gave Us two shots to the back of the head
 And We're
-all
+All
 **Dead**
 **NOW**